spion/spion.github.com/src/documents/posts/machine-learning.html.md

 conclude: "well, when I encountered a situation like this other times, I tried these 5 options, and one of those maximised that value I'm told to maximise in most of the cases, so I'll do that".

-Sure, there are ways to ask many ML systems why they made a decision after the fact, and they can elaborate the variables that had the most effect.
+Sure, there are ways to ask some ML systems why they made a decision after the fact, and they can elaborate the variables that had the most effect.
 But before the algorithm gets the training data, you *don't* know what it will decide - nobody does!